beaurancourt/sim-5e/docs/index.md

 ### What Are We Fighting For?
-As 5e players, we find ourselves making choices that affect combat.
-Either a roleplay choice will force or avoid combat.
+As 5e DnD players, we find ourselves making choices that affect combat.

-Perhaps a build choice increases damage at the cost of survivability.
+* A roleplay choice that forces or avoids combat.
-Maybe you need to need to decide between casting a damage spell, a buffing spell, a control spell, or a healing spell.
+* A build choice between damage or extra survivability.
-An enemy is about to attack you for sure, should you fight defensively, or attack it on your turn?
+* A combat choice between casting a damage spell, a buffing spell, a control spell, or a healing spell.

 In order to answer these questions, we need *an objective function*.
 We need to define what the *goal* is.
 We need a way to compare options against the objective function, so we can know what the right choice is.